The Future of Fintech During and After COVID-19

 Looking for fintech career openings?
 Are you a fintech vendor looking to capture and generate more leads?
 We can help you.
 Let us come out strong from this tough challenge.
 Get in touch with our team today!

-Alan Anwar is the Managing Director at Datasearch Consulting, a leading executive recruitment firm specialising in the Financial Technology & Data sectors.
+Alan Anwar is the Managing Director at Datasearch Consulting, a leading executive recruitment firm specialising in the Technology & Data sectors.